seeren/database/README.md

     }
 }
 ```
-Table do not use annotations for his structure description and getters setters are provided.
-For query operations the table need a layer who provide database connection and syntax resolvers

  #### `Seeren\Table\User\User`
- The user table can be used for define database access rights
+ The user table can be used for define database access rights.
+Extending User is like using a configuration file that can be class loaded.
+User implementations can be used for open a connection, create, use or delete a database
  ```php
 class MyUser extends User
 {